 Before submitting your manuscript online at eJournalPress, please read and carefully follow the guidelines below.
 Any deviations could result in significant delay in the submission and review process.

-Please note that Blood Advances adheres to the criteria of the International Committee of Medical Journal editors, which has established Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
+Please note that Blood Advances adheres to the criteria of the International Committee of Medical Journal Editors, which has established Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.

 Manuscript length restrictionsPlease adhere to the length, figure/table and reference number restrictions described on the previous page for each article type.
 On the title page, include a text word count, abstract word count, the number of figures and tables, and the number of references.
 Submissions exceeding these limits will not be considered for review and will be returned to the author.